Staff Professional Conduct

 DUTY OF CARE

 Staff have a duty of care to protect others from harm and to support those who have been harmed.
-Members of Giant Steps Tasmania staff will promote the safety, welfare and well-being of students, their families and other employees.
+Members of Giant Steps Tasmania staff will promote the safety, welfare and well-being of students, students’ families and other employees.

 All members of the Giant Steps Tasmania community have a right to a physical and emotional environment that is free from unreasonable risk of harm.
 Among other things, harm can be caused by: